 The Public Interest Oversight Committee was established in 2013 in accordance with the principles set out in the Irish Audit Firm Governance Code, published by the Chartered Accountants Regulatory Board (CARB) in June 2012.
-The PIOC comprises three independent non-executive members (INEs), together with the Managing Partner and the Head of Audit and Assurance.
-Appointments of INEs to the committee are for a four-year term, with eligibility for re-appointment.
-The PIOC meets periodically during the year.
-The PIOC shall appoint a secretary each year, who shall be entitled to attend meetings of the PIOC but shall not be entitled to vote.
-The Head of Risk and Regulation currently acts as Secretary.
+The Committee comprises three independent non-executive members (INEs), together with the CEO and the Head of Audit and Assurance.
+Appointments of INEs to the Committee are for a four-year term, with eligibility for reappointment for a second term.
+The Committee meets periodically during the year.
+The Committee shall appoint a Secretary each year, who shall be entitled to attend meetings of the Committee.
+The Head of Risk and Reputation currently acts as Secretary.

 The current INEs are:-

-The PIOC will serve, and seek to safeguard, the public interest by enhancing stakeholder confidence in the public interest aspects of the Firm’s decision making relating to its audit and assurance (including risk advisory services), initiating and encouraging dialogue and feedback from relevant stakeholders relating to the Firm’s audit and assurance (including risk advisory services), and advising the Geography Executive on the management of reputational risks relating to the Firm’s audit and assurance (including risk advisory services).
-In discharging its functions, the PIOC shall have particular regard to the Audit Firm Governance Code.
-A report from the PIOC will be included in the Firm's annual Transparency Report.
+The Committee serves, and seeks to safeguard, the public interest by enhancing stakeholder confidence in the public interest aspects of the Firm’s decision making, initiating and encouraging dialogue and feedback from relevant stakeholders relating to the Firm’s audit and assurance (including risk advisory) services, and advising the Deloitte Ireland Executive on the management of reputational risks relating to the Firm’s audit and assurance services.

 In discharging its functions, the Committee shall have particular regard to the Audit Firm Governance Code.
 A report from the PIOC is included in the firm's annual Transparency Report.